chiliphrosting/popOS-desktop-freezes-mouse-cursor-still-moves/README.md

 As of this writing (_18Aug23_), I am still investigating solutions since the issue still persists.
 As long as I am __not__ using a browser on the host machine, it seems to "__delay__" the desktop from freezing.

+The issue seemed to have happened after both a recent `update` and `upgrade`.

 * Occurs much faster when using a browser in the host computer, especially when many tabs are open.
 * Doesn't occur when locking the screen.
 * Seems to occur on `gnome` desktops.